chrispyth42/yt-clipboard-downloader/README.md

 Automatically downloads content from youtube URLs as they're copied to the computer's clipboard

+NOTE:

-NOTE: It only semi-works in windows.
+It only semi-works in windows.
 Tkinter's clipboard selection behaves differently in a windows environment, and the dependencies of youtube_dl work differently as well; not including the codecs to output to MP3.
-It does work fantastic in Ubuntu 18.04 though

-Uses the packages 'tkinter' and 'youtube_dl' to read the computer's clipboard, and automatically perform download actions on youtube URLs
+It does work fantastic in Ubuntu 18.04 though.
+This script uses the packages 'tkinter' and 'youtube_dl' to read the computer's clipboard, and automatically perform download actions on youtube URLs

 USAGE: